SyedT1/BaTEClaCor/README.md

-# Bengali Grammar Error Classification and Correction
+# BaTEClaCor
+This dataset is based upon youtube comments collected.
+It is licensed under CC-BY-NC-4.0

-## This model focuses on two tasks:
+## This
 + Classification of Error from Youtube Comments
 + Correcting Error(if any)